dataiku/dss-visual-edit/docs/get-started-crud-python-api.md

 * empty_editlog: delete all rows of the editlog (use with caution)

-TODO: Video with all methods, for CRM and Join Companies examples

 ## Next

 * [Using edits in the Flow](using-edits): Where to find edits and how to leverage them for analytics